BluBb-mADe/CursorLocker/README.md

 ### Theoretical Todos:
 - Autorun on user login option
 - portable mode
-- options to toggle minimize-to-tray and close-to-try
+- options to toggle minimize-to-tray and close-to-tray
 - program icons (e.g. for the tray)

 I probably will not work on this myself any time soon.<br>